 Location options include

-Location and costs: because location is such a significant cost and revenue driver, location often has the power to make or break a company’s business strategy.
+Because location is such a significant cost and revenue driver, location often has the power to make or break a company’s business strategy.
 Key multinationals in every major industry, from automobiles to mobile phones, now have or are planning a presence in each of their major markets.
-Location decisions to support a low cost strategy require particularly careful considerations.
+Location decisions to support a low-cost strategy require particularly careful considerations.

 Center of Gravity Method: